r4hulrr/chv003_gpio_driver/README.md

 # CHV003 GPIO DRIVER

-A custom GPIO driver developed for the CHV003 microcontroller (MCU), specifically designed for the CHV003F4P6 board.
+A custom GPIO driver developed for the CHV003 MCU series.

 ## Table of Contents
 - [Overview](#overview)